teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-compose/compose-mariadb/README.md

 mysql>
 ```

-Now we can work with the `testdb` database.
+Now we can work with the `testdb` database:

 ```SQL
 CREATE TABLE user